-Sends a message on a socket, but returns completion or a select continuation if the data could not be sent immediately.
+Sends a message on a socket, but returns a select continuation if the data could not be sent immediately.

-The same as infinity time-out sendmsg/2, 3 but if the data is not immediately accepted by the platform network layer, the function returns (on Unix) {select, SelectInfo} or (on Windows) {completion, CompletionInfo}, and the caller will then receive one of these messages:

-{'\$socket', Socket, select, SelectHandle} (with the SelectHandle that was contained in the SelectInfo) when there is room for more data.
+The same as infinity time-out sendmsg/2,3 but if the data is not immediately accepted by the platform network layer, the function returns {select, SelectInfo}, and the caller will then receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle that was contained in the SelectInfo) when there is room for more data.
 A subsequent call to sendmsg/2-4 will then send the data.